Core Technology of DLP - Protection of the Data (regardless of the device or file)

 Network, Endpoints, Discovery, Classification & Cloud Storage

-Based on patent-pending, proprietary technology, the GTB Inspector, a Reverse Content-Aware Firewall TM prevents the loss of confidential or protected data (including IP or trade secret information) from your network to the Internet over a whole range of network protocols, applications, data formats and usage scenarios.
+Based on patent-pending, proprietary technology, GTB Technologies Data Protection solutions prevent the loss of confidential or protected data (including IP or trade secret information) from your organization over a whole range of network protocols, applications, data formats and usage scenarios.
 An attempted data leak is blocked, even if the protected data was altered from its original form through format conversion, copying, extracting, embedding, re-typing, compression, file extension changes etc.

 Technology Foundation - AccuMatchTM Detection Engine

 The key to the GTB Security System are its proprietary, patent pending Data AccuMatchTM detection algorithms, which allow GTB's Data Protection solutions to detect and match pre defined data with unprecedented accuracy and speed.
 GTB's technology is so advanced, that unlike others, the detection engine doesn't "choke" when moving into the Multi-Terra Byte range.

 Both structured data (social security numbers, credit card numbers, bank accounts etc.) and unstructured data (reports, memos, designs, source code, agreements, patent applications, etc.) are protected.
 Within documents, both visible and invisible data are protected.